aaronblondeau/crew-go/README.md

-TODO : duplicate merge in all task groups in the node (and update readme above) TODO : redis (KeyDB) persistence : (https://docs.keydb.dev/) https://redis.com/blog/go-redis-official-redis-client/ TODO : Implement an (configurably optional) cleanup "cron" for removing old taskgroups TODO : Package for standalone use
+TODO : duplicate merge in all task groups in the node (and update readme above) TODO : redis (KeyDB) persistence : (https://docs.keydb.dev/) https://redis.com/blog/go-redis-official-redis-client/ TODO : Implement an (configurably optional) cleanup "cron" for removing old taskgroups
-TODO : Package for embedded use